Medina, Ohio: Education

-The Medina County Career Center serves most of Medina County (except Wadsworth) to provide career education for 11th and 12th graders.
-It also offers adult and continuing education for adults.
-Other schools in Medina include St. Francis Xavier School, a Roman Catholic parochial school serving pre-kindergarten through 8th grade, and Medina Christian Academy, a non-denominational Protestant parochial school serving pre-K through 12th grade.
-The Medina County University Center is a quarter-mile south of the city and offers employers a well-trained workforce with opportunity for ongoing career development.
+The Medina County Career Center serves the Medina City School District and provides career education for 11th and 12th graders, as well as adult and continuing education for adults.
+Other schools in Medina include St. Francis Xavier School, a Roman Catholic parochial school serving Preschool (Pre-K) through 8th grade, and Medina Christian Academy, a non-denominational Protestant parochial school serving Pre-K through 12th grade.
+The Medina County Career Center-South Campus is a quarter-mile south of the city and offers adult and continuing education in law enforcement (in partnership with the Medina County Sheriff's Office), and paramedic and Emergency Medical Technician (E.M.T.) training.
 Medina also is home to the Walton School of Auctioneering.

 The Medina County District Library Main Library is in Medina.